id/emqx-docs/en_US/multi-tenancy/namespace.md

 2. **Automatic Namespace Creation via EMQX Extracting `client_attrs.tns`** When clients connect, EMQX can automatically create namespaces based on the client’s `client_attrs.tns` attribute.
 This method is usually used in scenarios where manual namespace creation is not necessary and is suitable for large-scale automated deployments.

-   **Use Case**: This approach works best for environments where clients connect are trusted, and each tenant or client requires an automatically generated, independent namespace.
+   **Use Case**: This approach works best for environments where client connections are trusted, and each tenant or client requires an automatically generated, independent namespace.

    ::: tip Note